turnbullpress/aom-rails/README.md

 ### Step 4

-After the installation is completed you will get the starting source path and it looks like this ```source /home/vagrant/.rvm/scripts/rvm```, or you can run the following command on Ubuntu 18.04 or CentOS 8:
+After the installation is completed you will get the starting source path and it will look like this ```source /home/YourUserName/.rvm/scripts/rvm``` where the "YourUserName" is a variable according to your installation, or you can run the following command on Ubuntu 18.04 or CentOS 8:
 ```
 source ~/.rvm/scripts/rvm
 ```